lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 ***
 GET STARTED:

+1. Link the folder `*your_rootpath*\Orientation_Thickness_Extraction_Geol_Maps_Repository\1_used_functions` in Home -> Set path -> Add with Subfolder!
+This folder contains all the functions needed by the thickness extraction routine (see section USED FUNCTIONS below)

-1. run script A_INPUT_TIE.m: -> define pathes to input data and output folder, all manual inputs and the input data are defined, loaded and the top and base traces are extracted
+2. run script `A_INPUT_TIE.m`: -> create/define pathes to input data and output folder, all manual inputs and the input data are defined, loaded and the top and base traces are extracted

-2. run script B_ORIENTATION_THICKNESS_EXTRACTION.m:
+3. run script `B_ORIENTATION_THICKNESS_EXTRACTION.m`:
--> the orientation and thickness data are extracted and stored with associated reliability indicators
+-> the orientation and thickness data are extracted and stored in the output folder with associated reliability indicators

-3. run script C_FILTERING.m
+4. run script `C_FILTERING.m`
--> the orientation and thickness data are classified and filtered by using the reliability threshold values specified in the file "ParameterSpace.xls"
+-> the orientation and thickness data are classified and filtered by using the reliability threshold values specified in the script A.
    Make sure the "Orientation_Thickness_Extraction_Geol_Maps" routine with all its subfolders is registered as a Matlab search path.